filipematias23/cleanRfield/README.md

 #### 11. Working with .csv and .txt files

 > If your data is stored as .csv or other file types, you can still utilizer cleanRfield by reading the data into a data frame in R before converting the data frame to a Spatial Points Data frame.
 This example uses a .csv file as the data source, but any data frame object in R that has coordinates can be converted to a spatial points data frame using this method regardless of data source file type.
 This data is in latitude and longitude (unprojected data).
-You will need to use a different CRS in the proj4 string section if your data is projected.
+You will need to use a different CRS in the proj4string section if your data is projected.
 See the example code below and learn more about SpatialPoints in [the documentation for the package sp](https://cran.r-project.org/web/packages/sp/sp.pdf).

 ```r
 library(rgdal)